Install and setup Mercurial#

 Alternatively, one can download an installer and run it to install TortoiseHG.

-uv tool install mercurial --with hg-git --with hg-evolve
+uv tool install mercurial --with hg-git,hg-evolve

 On macOS, it can be useful to also add --with certifi